Valentina (drag queen): "Reality Stars: The Musical" Season 9 Episode 5

-During the "Faux Fur Realness" runway from the 5th episode of season 9, "Reality Stars: The Musical", Valentina channeled Mexican actress Maria Felix, wearing a snakeskin dress and a gold serpent necklace.
+During the "Faux Fur Realness" runway from the 5th episode of season 9, "Reality Stars: The Musical", Valentina channeled Mexican actress María Félix, wearing a snakeskin dress and a gold serpent necklace.
 Maria Felix was an actress in the 1940s who started her career on film in Mexico before continuing her career in Europe.
-Maria embodied the femininity and sexual desire that was prioritized in Mexican film in the period of World War 2.
+Maria embodied the femininity and sexual desire that was prioritized in Mexican film in the period of World War II.
 She is also a symbol of Mexican culture worldwide.
 The luxury jewelry brand Cartier created a serpent necklace in 1968 with about 2,500 diamonds for Felix.
 Valentina wore a replica of this necklace on the runway in honor of the actress.

 "Snatch Game" Season 9 Episode 6

-During Season 9 Episode 6, "Snatch Game", Valentina impersonated Ariadna Gutierrez, Miss Colombia of 2015.
+During Season 9 Episode 6, "Snatch Game", Valentina impersonated Ariadna Gutiérrez, Miss Colombia of 2015.
 Ariadna was mistakenly crowned Miss Universe that year by Steve Harvey, who later crowned Pia Wurtzbach, who represented the Philippines.
 She portrayed Gutierrez as traumatized by the Miss Universe Scandal, poking fun at her being a runner-up.

 "Your Pilot's on Fire" Season 9 Episode 9

-During Season 9 Episode 9, "Your Pilot's on Fire", Valentina wore a Red Matador costume, channeling her Hispanic heritage during the "Club Kid Couture" runway.
-A matador is a bull fighter that uses art, dance, and movement to entrance the bull and gain the upper hand against it in the ring.
-The bull fighter's costumes offer no protection from the bulls and are known as a "Suit of Lights" in Hispanic culture.
-The redness of the cape and movement is meant to distract the bull long enough for the Matador to take a sword and attack the bull with it.
-Valentina's outfit had many Hispanic elements to it, such as the red roses all over her costume and headpiece, a montera hat, and cape with embroidered multicolored flowers to imitate the Matador.
-The matador by its nature is often exposed to danger, and some are fatally wounded by bulls during their performances.
+During Season 9 Episode 9, "Your Pilot's on Fire", Valentina wore a red matador costume, channeling her Hispanic heritage during the "Club Kid Couture" runway.
+A matador is a bullfighter who uses art, dance, and movement to entrance the bull and gain the upper hand against it in the ring.
+Matador costumes offer no protection from the bulls and are known as a "Suit of Lights" in Hispanic culture.
+The redness of the cape and movement are meant to distract the bull long enough for the Matador to take a sword and attack the bull with it.
+Valentina's outfit had many Hispanic elements to it, such as the red roses all over her costume and headpiece, a montera hat, and a cape with embroidered multicolored flowers to imitate the matador.

 Elimination

-Valentina was eliminated in episode nine to Nina Bo'Nina Brown after infamously losing a lipsync battle to "Greedy" by Ariana Grande.
-She was reluctant to take off a mask covering her mouth as she did not know the lyrics to the song in a moment which went viral across social media while wearing a red costume symbolizing a matador who had been defeated by a bull.
-She placed seventh overall, and their elimination sparked some controversy online as she was popular with fans.
-She was later voted as "Miss Congeniality" by the viewers of the show, but was mockingly dubbed "Fan Favorite" by her castmates, due to their view that she was unsuitable for a congenial title.
+Valentina was eliminated in episode nine to Nina Bo'nina Brown after infamously losing a lip-sync battle to "Greedy" by Ariana Grande.
+She was reluctant to take off a mask covering her mouth as she did not know the lyrics to the song in a moment that went viral across social media while wearing a red costume symbolizing a matador who had been defeated by a bull.
+She placed seventh overall, and her elimination sparked some controversy online as she was popular with fans.
+She was later voted "Miss Congeniality" by the viewers of the show, but was mockingly dubbed "Fan Favorite" by her castmates, who believed she was unsuitable for the title.